What services can a financial adviser provide?

-No-fee investing apps like Robinhood weren’t always around, so what was it that a traditional investment adviser charged a client like you for?
+No-fee investing apps weren’t always around, so what was it that a traditional investment adviser charged a client like you for?

 There are a number of legitimate and valuable services that an investment adviser can offer — some of them go beyond what investment apps offer.